 This grain bag can be inoculated with a spore syringe or liquid culture (better).

 This grain bag should not be used to fruit mushrooms.
 The fully colonized grain bag is intended to be mixed into a bulk substrate.

 This product requires basic knowledge of mushroom cultivation.
 If you are a beginner, please do your research first on spore prints, liquid cultures, grain spawn, bulk substrate teks, monotubs and fruiting chambers.

 This product and instructions are intended for the cultivation of legal edible mushrooms.

 - Have rubbing (isopropyl) alcohol, nitrile/latex gloves and paper towels handy.

 - Inspect your vacuum sealed bag for contamination and mold.
 Also make sure the bag is still under vacuum.
-If you see contamination or lack of vacuum, don’t use the grain bag.
+If you see contamination, don’t use the grain bag.
 Contact us before going any further.